 The results indicated that for more difficult tasks, participants trusted the robot more than their own abilities, which led them to take relatively more following roles.
 Our proposed task planning method properly inferred this need and provided more help to participants by taking on more leading roles.
 The robot could also identify when participants struggled to remember the correct patterns and made errors, and accordingly, it fixed their errors and provided more help.

-We also analyzed the distribution of subtasks between the robot and the human agent, showing that, overall, the interplay of participants and robot agents led to near-optimal task allocation.
-The results also indicated a moderate to strong correlation between estimated participants' preferences and measures of task distribution.
-Additionally, the results showed that participants were allocated more subtasks in tasks that were more difficult since they preferred to follow the robot or made many errors, causing the robot to take back the leading role.
+We analyzed the distribution of subtasks between the robot and human agent, showing that overall their interplay led to near-optimal task allocation.
+The results indicated a moderate to strong correlation between estimated participants' preferences and measures of task distribution.
+Additionally, participants were assigned more subtasks in difficult tasks as they preferred to follow the robot or made many errors, prompting the robot to reassume the lead.

 In summary, we have developed a planning architecture for a robot, allowing it to adjust to its human teammate's preferences and performance while updating its plan in response to the task state and the human agent's actions.
 The findings indicate that most participants favored assuming a more leading role and exerting control over the team.
-The results also demonstrate the robot's capability to adapt its planning to provide assistance when required by its human teammate.
+The results also show the robot's capability to adapt its planning to provide assistance when required by its human teammate.